CharredPicks

 Don't season the meat before forming patties.
 Salt draws out moisture and can make the texture mushy if mixed in.
 Instead, season the outside of your formed patties with salt and pepper just before they hit the grill.

 Make your patties about 3/4 inch thick.
 Any thinner and they'll overcook before developing a proper crust.
 Any thicker and you'll struggle with uneven cooking.
-I keep a kitchen scale handy to ensure consistency - once you dial in the perfect size and weight, you'll want to replicate it every time.

 Essential Grilling Equipment and Setup

 Get yourself a thin, wide spatula designed for grilling.
 Those flimsy ones from your kitchen drawer won't cut it.
 You need something sturdy enough to flip a burger confidently without breaking it apart.
-I prefer metal over plastic - it slides under the patty better and won't melt if it touches the grates.
+I prefer metal over plastic, it slides under the patty better and won't melt if it touches the grates.

 For gas grills, preheat with the lid closed for 10-15 minutes on high.
-You want those grates screaming hot - around 450-500°F. Clean the grates with a grill brush and oil them lightly with a paper towel dipped in vegetable oil.
+You want those grates screaming hot, around 450-500°F. Clean the grates with a grill brush and oil them lightly with a paper towel dipped in vegetable oil.

 Temperature Control and Timing